-I love road trips, and for each and every one I take I make sure to be prepared with all the road trip essentials.
-I have taken road trips anywhere in the world.
+I love a good road trip, and for each and every one I take I make sure to be prepared with all the road trip essentials.
+You see, I have taken road trips anywhere in the world.
 The most fun one was with with my sister: we rented a car in Mexico and drove from San Cristobal to Cancun and all around Yucatan.

-Summer is the best time of year to hit the road.
+Summer is the best time of year for a road trip.
 This is as much a part of summer as backyard BBQs and days spent at the beach; a tradition for many in the USA and Canada, and beyond.

-While short road trips hardly require a road trip check list, longer ones need more careful planning.
+While short road trips hardly require a road trip check list, a long road trip needs more careful planning.

-I know from experience that there is always something I may forget, but I now typically write down a road trip packing list, so that I can check it in order to make sure I have everything I need.
-Feel free to use it as a cheat sheet for all the road trip essentials you will need to take with you.
+I know from experience that there is always something you may forget, but if you write down a road trip packing list, you can check it in order to make sure you have everything you need.
+I have created a cheat sheet for all the road trip essentials you will need to take with you.

-13 Road Trip Essentials For The Perfect Summer Road Trip
+28 Road Trip Essentials For The Perfect Road Trip